Sensibly Green Building an Environmentally Friendly Kitchen

 The typical engineered composite is an example of the questionable practice of promoting a product as "green" because they contain some environmentally friendly components while ignoring others that are not-so-friendly.
 In total, the product may be about as earth-friendly as acid rain despite its green content.
 The practice is called "greenwashing."

 Most composites are not green, just greenwashed.
 But, some are greener than others.
-The composite countertops that come closest to being environmentally-friendly are Alkemi by Renewed Materials, Inc. and ECO by Cosentino.
+The composite countertops that come closest to being friendly to the environment are Alkemi by Renewed Materials, Inc. and ECO by Cosentino.

 Alkemi uses scrylic resin as a binder with a filler composed of scrap aluminum and copper flakes.
 The U.S. company has been certified for sustainability by SCS Global Services (formerly Scientific Certification Services) based on its use of up to 97% recycled materials in its made-in-USA countertops and an Advantage Gold certification for being VOC-free.